department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-findings.md

     1. The **Outreach** heading--it sounds like charity (i.e., handing out food, clothes to those who need them)
     1. Didn't recognize **G.I.** in the event list because they were looking for the most commonly used word "Veteran" instead
     2. Didn't think to look for **career** when looking for an event about jobs
 8. To find VA events, 2 participants said they would **use Google instead of this Outreach Events page** on VA.gov.
+Other responses were VA.gov (3 people), Facebook (2 people), and email from the VA, MyHealtheVet, or another organization (2 people).
 9. One pilot participant expected that all event times would **show in their own time zone**, which would be more intuitive for them than seeing event times in all different time zones.